Get a Free Roof Inspection

 How Much Hail Damage to Replace a Roof?

-After a storm, the most common question we hear in the DMV is how much hail damage to replace a roof actually requires.
+After a storm, the most common question we hear in the DMV is how much hail damage is required to replace a roof.
 Most insurance adjusters use the same benchmark.

-The standard rule is 8 hits in a 10-foot by 10-foot test square.
+The standard rule is 8 hits in a 10-by-10-foot test square.
 If a slope shows that density of impact bruising on shingles, it usually qualifies as a total slope replacement.

 Less than 8 hits per square may only qualify for a repair or partial replacement.
 The size of the hail also matters.
 Stones one inch or larger almost always cause functional damage.